-1 or 2: Non-compliant

-3: Partially compliant
+1 or 2: Non-compliant 3: Partially compliant 4 or 5: Compliant

 Quality indicators/criteria 1.
 Depa 1.
-Department's academic profile and orientation 1.1 Mission and strategic planning (including SWOT analysis) 1.1.1 The Department has formally adopted a mission statement, which is available to the public and easily accessible.
-5 1.1.2 The Department has developed its strategic planning 4 aiming at fulfilling its mission.
-1.1.3 The Department's strategic planning includes short, 3 medium-term and long-term goals and objectives, which are periodically revised and adapted.
-1.1.4 The programmes of study offered by the Department 4 reflect its academic profile and are aligned with the European and international practice.
-1.1.5 The academic community is involved in shaping and 4 monitoring the implementation of the Department's development strategies.
-1.1.6 Stakeholders such as academics, students, graduates and other professional and scientific associations participate in the Department's development strategy.
+Department's academic profile and orientation 1.1 Mi analysi ission and strategic planning (including SWOT s) 1 - 5 1.1.1 The Department has formally adopted a mission statement, which is available to the public and easily accessible.
+3 1.1.2 The Department has developed its strategic planning aiming at fulfilling its mission.
+4 1.1.3 The Department's strategic planning includes short, medium-term and long-term goals and objectives, which are periodically revised and adapted.
+3 1.1.4 The programmes of study offered by the Department reflect its academic profile and are aligned with the European and international practice.
+4 1.1.5 The academic community is involved in shaping and monitoring the implementation of the Department's development strategies.
+4 1.1.6 Stakeholders such as academics, students, graduates and other professional and scientific associations participate in the Department's development strategy.
+4

-1.1.7 The mechanism for collecting and analysing data and indicators needed to effectively design the Department's academic development is adequate and effective.
+The mechanism for collecting and analysing data and 4 indicators needed to effectively design the Department's academic development is adequate and effective.